rarisenpai/ai-memory-sdk/src/typescript/README.md

 ```

 ## Subject Model (Generalized API)
 Beyond user-specific helpers, you can work with arbitrary subjects.
-One subject maps to one Letta agent and can hold multiple labeled blocks.
+Each subject is backed by a Letta agent with its own memory state and can hold multiple labeled memory blocks in its core memory.

 Instance-scoped subject:
 ```ts